quidgest/vscode-velocity/README.md

 ## Release Notes

+- Added language associated icon
+- Fixes grammar support for references in ranges
-- Adds semantic highlighting for external variables, methods, functions and macros
+- Fix syntax highlighting for macros with body
-- Fixes some syntax highlight tags and makes them all have the 'velocity' qualifier
-- Improves gramar error recovery for references
+- Add helps for keywords during autocomplete

 ## Limitations

-This is an early version of the extension.
 In the future hopefully some, or all, of these limitations will be addressed:

 - Only single files are supported now.
 Workspace scanning or global symbols are not available.
 - Only syntax error checking is available.
 No semantic checks are implemented yet.